How to Write a Good Nursing Essay: 2026 Guide

 Planning Your Nursing Essay

-Before writing a single word of your good nursing essay, invest time in planning.
+Before writing a single word of your nursing essay, invest time in planning.
 Read the assignment brief carefully and identify exactly what the question is asking you to do.
 Note the key instruction verbs: are you asked to “analyse”, “evaluate”, “discuss”, “critically examine”, or “reflect”?
 Each verb carries a specific expectation about the intellectual task required, and misreading the question is one of the most common reasons for poor marks in nursing essays.

 Create a brief outline before drafting.
 A typical nursing essay structure includes: an introduction that contextualises the topic, states your argument or approach, and outlines the structure of the essay; two to four body sections that develop your analysis or argument using evidence; and a conclusion that synthesises your key points and draws a clear, evidence-based conclusion.
 Each body section should address a distinct aspect of the question and be organised around a clear analytical point rather than a series of loosely connected observations.